-- Centralised management to simply deployment, management and monitoring.
+- Centralised management to simplify deployment, management, and monitoring.

-- Integrates and supports a range of over 3000 applications as well as granular visibility into sub-applications.
+- Integrates and supports over 3000 applications as well as granular visibility into sub-applications.

-- Web Filtering: protect the business by blocking access to malicious, or otherwise inappropriate websites.
+- Web Filtering protects the business by blocking access to malicious, or otherwise inappropriate, websites.

 - Intrusion prevention by utilising the FortiGuard IPS so threats are detected and eliminated before they reach network devices.